eddiemcconkie/cse212/stacks.md

 ## Introduction

 Stacks are a type of dynamic array that only gives the user access to the top element.
+They are Last In First Out (LIFO)

 ## Pushing and Popping